searls/jasmine-given/README.md

                 Given -> user.isExpert = true
                 Then -> feedback_message.isEmpty()
 ```
-For the final three `Then`s, the exeuction order is:
+For the final three `Then`s, the execution order is:

 ```
        Given -> user